Surrender (military): Process

 When the parties agree to terms, the surrender may be conditional; that is, the surrendering party agrees to submit only after the victor makes certain promises.
 The leaders of the surrendering group negotiate privileges or compensation for the time, expense and loss of life saved by the victor through the stopping of resistance.

 Alternatively, in a surrender at discretion (unconditional surrender), the victor makes no promises of treatment, and unilaterally defines the treatment of the vanquished party.
 An early example of a military surrender is the defeat of Carthage by the Roman Empire at the end of the Second Punic War.
 Over time, generally accepted laws and customs of war have been developed for such a situation, most of which are laid out in the Hague Convention of 1907 and the Geneva Conventions.
 Normally, a belligerent will agree to surrender unconditionally only if completely incapable of continuing hostilities.
 Traditionally, a surrender ceremony was accompanied by the honors of war.

 The Third Geneva Convention states that prisoners of war should not be mistreated or abused.
 US Army policy, for example, requires that surrendered persons should be secured and safeguarded while being evacuated from the battlefield.

 While not a formal military law, the Code of the US Fighting Force disallows surrender unless "all reasonable means of resistance [are] exhausted and ... certain death the only alternative": the Code states, "I will never surrender of my own free will.
 If in command, I will never surrender the members of my command while they still have the means to resist".

 False surrender

 False surrender is a type of perfidy in the context of war.
 It is a war crime under Protocol I of the Geneva Convention.
 False surrenders are usually used to draw the enemy out of cover to attack them off guard, but they may be used in larger operations such as during a siege.
 Accounts of false surrender can be found relatively frequently throughout history.
-One of the more infamous examples was the alleged false surrender of British troops at Kilmichael, during the Irish War of Independence.